 The equational theories that are admissible for variant generation are as follows.
-Let fmod $(\Sigma, E \cup Ax)$ endfm (resp. fth $(\Sigma, E \cup Ax, R)$ endfth) be an order-sorted functional module (resp. functional theory) where E is a set of equations specified with the eq keyword and the attribute variant, and Ax is a set of axioms such that (Σ, Ax) satisfies the restrictions explained in Section 13.3.
+Let fmod $(\Sigma, E \cup Ax)$ endfm (resp. fth $(\Sigma, E \cup Ax, R)$ endfth) be an order-sorted functional module (resp. functional theory) where E is a set of equations specified with the eq keyword and the attribute variant, and Ax is a set of axioms such that $(\Sigma, Ax)$ satisfies the restrictions explained in Section 13.3.
 Furthermore, the equations E must satisfy the following extra conditions:

-- The equations E are unconditional, confluent, terminating, sort-decreasing, and coherent modulo Ax (see [98, 99] for coherence details). - An equation's lefthand side cannot be a variable, and the owise feature is not allowed.
+- The equations E are unconditional, confluent, terminating, sort-decreasing, and coherent modulo Ax (see [96, 97] for coherence details). - An equation's lefthand side cannot be a variable, and the owise feature is not allowed. - Equations having both the variant and nonexec attributes produce an advisory, and are ignored for variant generation.

-Any system module mod $(\Sigma, G \cup E \cup Ax, R)$ endm (or system theory th $(\Sigma, G \cup E \cup Ax, R)$ endth), where G is an additional set of equations (without the variant attribute!) and R is a set of rules, is also considered admissible for variant generation if the equational part $(\Sigma, E \cup Ax)$ satisfies the conditions described above.
+Any system module $\operatorname{mod}(\Sigma, G \cup E \cup Ax, R)$ endm (or system theory th $(\Sigma, G \cup E \cup Ax, R)$ endth), where G is an additional set of equations (without the variant attribute!) and R is a set of rules, is also considered admissible for variant generation if the equational part $(\Sigma, E \cup Ax)$ satisfies the conditions described above.
 Note that when an equational theory $(\Sigma, G \cup E \cup Ax)$ is entered into Maude, each equation in E (used for variant computation) must include the variant attribute.
 Note that equations in G do not have any restriction, i.e., they can be conditional equations, with the owise attribute, etc.

-2Nothing happens if X is changed from the kind [NatSet] to the kind [Nat], since NatSet and Nat are in the same kind.
+&lt;sup>2Nothing happens if X is changed from the kind [NatSet] to the kind [Nat], since NatSet and Nat are in the same kind.

-$^{^{3}}$ This is the only equation necessary for ACU-coherence and the other two would be eliminated.
+$^{3}$ This is the only equation necessary for ACU-coherence and the other two would be eliminated.